-Antonella Carducci Artenisio is studying law at IE University in Segovia.
+Antonella Carducci Artenisio is studying the Dual Degree in Business Administration & Laws in Segovia.
 At just 19, she speaks five languages and has traveled to 26 countries on four continents.

 The Spanish writer Enrique Jardiel Poncela (1901-1952) once said, “travel is essential and the thirst for travel, a clear sign of intelligence.”
 The sentiment of this great Spanish playwright describes Antonella Carducci Artenisio, an IE University student who at only 19 has already seen 26 countries on four continents, to a tee.
 She is young and entrepreneurial, energetic and vital, someone for whom the world has no boundaries; she hopes, one day, to be a great business lawyer.

 Antonella Carducci Artenisio, who speaks five languages (Spanish, English, Italian, Portuguese, and French), also has two nationalities: American and Italian.
 If we had to choose just one word to describe her, it would have to be “cosmopolitan.”
 She is now immersed in what is becoming one of the greatest journeys of her life: her university experience.

 She is a double major in business administration and law at IE University in Segovia, on her way to fulfilling one of her childhood dreams: to become a lawyer.
 “Since childhood I was always very curious.
 I wanted to know where the limit of everything we do was, and I found it in law.
 I have always believed that the world could be a fairer place.
 I wanted to become a lawyer because of that; I want to contribute to there being more justice in the world.”

 Within just a few minutes of talking to her, anyone can tell she is intellectually ambitious.
 She exudes vitality, is proactive, determined, filled with entrepreneurial spirit, and is also a good athlete and a tireless traveler.